learn-co-curriculum/learn-generate-templates/README.md

 # `learn new` Templates

+`gem install learn-co` to install the Learn gem.

 This repo will contain the canonical list of Learn.co template types that will be available to the `learn new` command.